 However, Senna's argument is flat-out:

-"The car has improved, but horsepower, the power, is missing: and you can't do much more".
+"The car has improved, but horsepower is missing: and you can't do much more".

 "He anticipated the breaking at the Rivazza and he blocked me.
 Then, I overtook him, he tried to overtake me and we touched".